 Millions of people use toll roads every single day, and yet it is unlikely that many of them actually know how electronic toll road collection works.
 The tolling system seems simple at first glance, but behind the scenes, there are a lot of moving parts that make it all happen.
 In the past, technology and digital transformation hadn’t spread into the toll road industry much.
-Let’s take a look at how toll road systems have changed and which emerging technologies are impacting the industry now.
+Let’s take a look at how toll road systems have changed and which emerging transportation and logistics software solutions are impacting the industry now.

 The original toll road systems were individual booths equipped with operators who collected payments manually and then raised a barrier.
 This collection system was rudimentary as it required a lot of time to process the payments.
 It also cost a significant amount to operate and maintain the physical tollbooths, which ultimately slowed traffic down and increased the number of traffic jams.